tatmanblue/ironbar/README.md

 # Iron Bar

 Iron is synonym for chain and bar is a synonym for block.
-This project is to develop a block chain protocol that can be used in authentication scenerios like games.
+This project is to develop an [SSI system](https://sovrin.org/faq/what-is-self-sovereign-identity/) using block chain protocol that can be used in authentication scenerios like games.

 It's not limited to games, just an example.

+### Project Goals
+1. Server components can run on any OS
+2. Client connectivity from any operating system
+3. New use cases can be added by plug-in pattern

 # Development